scaleway/serverless-examples/jobs/ml-ops/jobs/data-loader-job/README.md

 SCW_SECRET_KEY=my_secret_key
 ```

-## When defining the job on the console
+## Define and run data loader job on the console

 Use these environment variables for your job: